 Modern art is a scam.

 You hear it all the time.
-Wander through any gallery exhibition of abstract or non-representational art and you'll overhear someone scoffing "my kid could have painted that."
+Wander through any exhibition of abstract or non-representational art and you'll overhear someone scoffing "my kid could have painted that."

 It isn't hard to see why they might say that.
 So much abstract art looks like little more than smears of paint across a canvas.
 And yet, these random splotches of colour sell for millions.